 The result of such histories is many-fold.
 The culture-driven history (that we are a great culture) makes people feel good by telling them how the past had destined them for the great present, without explaining how they went down or weren’t always powerful.
 The accident-driven history (that attributes events to climate change, access to water and land, and availability of animals) shifts the blame to one of the numerous observed facts without explaining why other facts did not play an important role.
 The agency-driven history (that one or two people created a drastic change) again shifts the responsibility to individuals without explaining how other individuals did not have an impact.

 Basically, there is no lesson from history.
-It tells you nothing about what you have to do, why you shouldn’t do certain things, and why certain types of actions will make things better.
+It tells you nothing about what you have to do, why you shouldn’t do certain things, and why certain types of actions will make people’s lives better.
 Without the lessons, history is entertainment.
 You could have watched a movie, learned nothing from it, and gone on to lead your life as if none of it happened.
 That is what modern history is.

 It doesn’t have to be that way if we are interested in understanding the inner reality more than outer reality, how a moral life creates a better world sustainably and survives through an adverse world knowing that the alternative of immorality will only produce a temporary self-negating cycle.